 The plastic plug which fits directly into the rear leading edge determines the rotational alignment of the tip wand.
 This plug is secured against rotation by a small screw in the end of the leading edge.
 There are five holes in the plastic cap, allowing for two notches of rotational adjustment on either side of the normal, center hole.
-Prior to removing the securing screw to rotate the plug, note the position of the scribe mark on the cap relative to the label on the rear leading edge.
-If the plugs are not each set at the neutral position in the center of the label, take note of where they are so you will know what your starting point is.
+Prior to removing the securing screw, note the position of the scribe mark on the cap relative to the screw.
+If they are not exactly aligned, use a sharp knife or other object to scribe a reference line on the rear leading edge that lines up with the scribe mark on the cap.
+This will mark your starting point.
+Remove the securing screw and rotate the cap to see where in the five hole range of adjustment the cap has been initially set.